 Doubles are always excellent on Trolls, and you will most likely be spoilt for choice every time.
 The best immediate choices are Block and Pro.
 Block is again a no-brainer, vastly improving the Trolls Bash power/defence.
 Pro is also a fairly strong choice though, and can be used to help negate bodged Negatrait rolls.
 Re-rolling Really Stupid or just as a personal Re-Roll not effected by the Loner trait is very handy!

-The first skill on a Goblin should be either Side Step or Diving Tackle.
-Side Step gives you a touch more Defensive capability, allowing you to push out of trouble, reducing unwanted Blocks and Tackle Zones on your Gobbos and generally get in the opposing player's way.
-Diving Tackle on the other hand is more offensive, taken with a mind to bring down ball carriers, although the skill won't come into its own until you have several players with the skill to crowd the carrier and make dodging very high risk, or unless you can manage to get the ball carrier into a position where he has no choice but to dodge from the Diving Tackle player.
+Diving Tackle is an excellent first choice for a Goblin, particularly when taken in bulk.
+The best use is to keep these guys back (on defense) until they are most needed, then start marking to become a nuisance, such as a ball carrier or loose ball.
+Although the skill won't come into its own until you have several players with the skill to crowd the carrier and make dodging very high risk, or unless you can manage to get the ball carrier into a position where he has no choice but to dodge from the Diving Tackle player.
 Its particularly good against AG4 players who would be otherwise difficult to stop.
-Simply put Side Step turns you into a nuisance.
 Diving Tackle increases opposition Turn Overs.

-Catch can be a decent first skill for a Goblin besides Side-step and Diving Tackle.
+Catch can be a decent first skill for a Goblin.
 Catch can make moving the ball around the field easier by handing off.
 It can also be useful for your first Goblin skill as to help with Throw-Team Mate for the one turn touchdown.
 This is complimented by Sure Feet, giving more safety and ability to move further.